 You may also like to read my article on “How to Select ERP for SME” to avoid pitfalls in the evaluation of your ERP.

-As I always emphasize: implementation is more important than the ERP software functions and features.
+As I always emphasise implementation is more important than the ERP software functions and features.

 Although the branding of SAP is much superior, Dynamics 365 Business Central delivers value that is unmatched by other ERPs in Singapore.
 The technologies that Microsoft invested in the Dynamics 365 Business Central is making it the most advanced ERP available.